GrandconsulTony/GrandconsulTony/README.md

 - 👋 Hi, I’m @GrandconsulTony
 - 👀 I’m interested in Python.
-- 🌱 I’m currently purseuing a BS in Computer Science with a focus in Computer Networking.
+- 🌱 I’m currently pursuing a BS in Computer Science with a focus in Computer Networking.
 - 📫 How to reach me tony.neid@gmail.com

 <!---